What can I do to help my child ride the bus safely?

 How early should my child be at their bus stop?

 We recommend 5-10 minutes before the bus is expected to arrive.
+State law requires students to be already waiting at their bus stop 5 minutes before the bus is normally expected to arrive.
+This is for the safety of your child.
+The driver needs to be able to see the student while pulling up to the bus stop.
+A child running to the bus stop is dangerous.
 With changes in weather, road conditions/obstructions, students riding, and so forth, the times on the bus route can vary.
 Your child is required to be out at their bus stop, ready to board the bus when it arrives.

-What if my child needs to ride another bus after school?
+What if my child needs to ride another bus after school than their regular bus?
 This may not be approved!
 We do not change bus assignments.
 Parents/Guardians need to have a back up plan in place for their child in case of a last minute issue or emergency with their family.
 If your child rides the bus, he/she must ride to the same address everyday that has been assigned.
 If you have an emergency, you can opt to pick them up at school.
 Or Latchkey can be used for K-8th graders.

 Why was my child’s note to ride another bus not approved?